andreasgranhoylieng/masterthesis/syringe_tracking/README.md

     Ensure you have a dataset suitable for training YOLO object detection.
 Annotations should be in YOLO format (typically `.txt` files alongside images).
 You might use the output from the `dino` module or datasets downloaded via `download_datasets.ipynb`.

 2.  **Train the Detection Model (Optional):**
     If you need to train a custom detector, use the provided `train.py` script.
-This script utilizes the Ultralytics YOLO library.
+This script utilizes the Ultralytics YOLOv11 library.
     **Important:** Modify the parameters (like dataset path, model configuration, epochs, image size, etc.) directly *within* the `train.py` script itself.
     Once configured, execute the script from the terminal:
     ```bash